-The tests in this level are to include, but are not limited to, the following:
+The tests in this level are in addition to applicable test requirements in 4-9-10/5.1.2 of the Marine Vessel Rules.
+The tests are to include, but are not limited to, the following:

 - The operation of the associated monitoring and alarms system is to be tested including operational testing of emergency shutdowns (where provided) - Operational testing, as applicable, witnessed to demonstrate the system-of-systems has been maintained properly and is in good working order.
-The test should be carried out to the satisfaction of the attending Surveyor and should demonstrate the risk mitigations, such as redundancy, are in place and operational. - Operation of protective equipment are to be tested if they are designed to provide essential redundancy of the system-of-systems. - Input sensors are to be generally examined and confirmed to be functioning satisfactorily - Changeover to standby equipment or systems are to be tested if they are designed to provide essential redundancy of the system-of-systems. - Manual Control (for autonomous function) - The operation of manual control takeover using human interface systems and controls onboard is to be confirmed to be functioning satisfactorily. - Manual Control (for remote control systems) - The operation of manual controls at the remote controlling station using human interface systems and controls is to be confirmed to be functioning satisfactorily. - Verification of the autonomous or remote control function automatic resumption following a simulated blackout (if appropriate to the assigned risk level). - Means of communication between onboard operator station(s) and Remote Operator Station or Remote Control Station (where applicable) are to be tested and confirmed to be operating satisfactorily.
+The test should be carried out to the satisfaction of the attending Surveyor and should demonstrate the risk mitigations, such as redundancy, are in place and operational. - Operation of protective equipment are to be tested if they are designed to provide essential redundancy of the system-of-systems. - Input sensors are to be generally examined and confirmed to be functioning satisfactorily - Changeover to standby equipment or systems are to be tested if they are designed to provide essential redundancy of the system-of-systems. - Manual Control (for autonomous function) - The operation of manual control takeover using human interface systems and controls onboard is to be confirmed to be functioning satisfactorily. - Manual Control (for remote control systems) - The operation of manual controls at the remote controlling station using human interface systems and controls is to be confirmed to be functioning satisfactorily. - Verification of the autonomous or remote control function automatic resumption following a simulated blackout (if appropriate to the assigned risk category level).